 Spend some time working on a succinct description of your app that will get people interested.
 Writing something concise about the app you just spent so much time working on is difficult, but think about how many other apps are out there.
 You have a very short window to draw people in.
 Keep track of your reviews.
 While you have little control over what people say, reviews are an important part of boosting the attractiveness of your app.

 It’s also important that people can see that you are making frequent updates to your app.
 This lets people know that you are continually improving and evolving.
 Updates are also a great reason to reach out to your users.

 12. Follow Design Guidelines

 Do you know where you can get help in accomplishing many of the above recommendations?
-Both Apple and Google have design guidelines that can help you make your best app possible.
+Both Apple and Google have design guidelines that can help you make your best mobile app possible.
 These guidelines cover things as simple as what a button should look like to as complex as how to integrate widgets and notifications.

-Everyone from developers of new apps to developers of well-known products use design guidelines to improve user experience.
+Everyone from developers of new mobile apps to developers of well-known products use design guidelines to improve user experience.
 The New York Times recently saw tablet usage increase by 500 percent after adopting a more responsive design based on Android 4.0 design principles.
 Pandora was able to increase revenue by 397 percent by using subscriptions and in-app billing.
 No matter who you are, it pays off to keep up with design guidelines.

-The app world is competitive, but there are also many strategies and resources you can use to make your app a top contender.
+The mobile app world is competitive, but there are also many strategies and resources you can use to make your app a top contender.
 Don’t let the competition (or fickle millennials) dissuade you from creating the next top download.
 Where can you direct your time and attention in order to give your new mobile app an edge?
 Consider implementing these strategic areas will give your product the best possible chance of success.

 I would love to hear your thoughts, suggestions, experiences and feedback as you try out any of these in your venture.